tdp1999/crypto-tracker/docs/develop.md

     - Add seeding mechanism -> done
 - 4/1: Plan for app
     - Add TCP transporter -> done
     - Create user module, no need to create role or permission.
-Only serve single user with all features
+Only serve single user with all features -> done
-    - Add seed for user
+    - Add seed for user -> done
+    - Add Auth
     - CRUD for watchlist